Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 Subscription churn is binary.
 The customer either stays or cancels.
 When a customer is unhappy or facing budget pressure, the lever is the cancel button — there’s no intermediate option.
 This creates cliffs in your MRR.

 Usage-based churn is gradual.
 A customer facing budget pressure can reduce consumption rather than cancel entirely.
-This appears as declining usage in your metrics before it becomes an account loss.
-It gives your customer success team earlier warning and a softer intervention point — the customer is still active, they’ve just pulled back.
+This appears as declining usage in your metrics before it becomes an account loss — giving customer success an earlier warning signal and a softer intervention point.

-The flip side: soft churn can be harder to detect and measure.
-A 50% reduction in consumption from a key account is a revenue event, but it won’t show up in your churn rate.
+The flip side: soft churn is harder to detect and measure.
+A 50% reduction in consumption from a key account is a significant revenue event, but it won’t show up in your churn rate metric.
+You need consumption dashboards, not just churn dashboards, to understand account health.

 Expansion Revenue

-In a subscription model, expansion requires an explicit upgrade — a sales or success conversation, a plan change, a new procurement cycle.
+In a subscription model, expansion requires an explicit upgrade — a success conversation, a plan change, a new procurement cycle.
 Revenue expansion is a deliberate motion.

 In a usage-based model, expansion can happen automatically.
 A customer whose product grows consumes more without any intervention from your sales team.
-This creates efficient net revenue retention because growth flows from customer success rather than sales effort.
+Bessemer Venture Partners reports that usage-based SaaS companies average 120% net revenue retention versus 105% for traditional subscription SaaS — largely because of this automatic expansion.

 For how to use billing transparency specifically to reduce churn, see Reducing Churn with Transparent Usage-Based Billing.